Our first Japan trip

 A few personal notes about travelling to Japan:

-• We got a JR pass for a week out of the 14 days we were there.
+- We got a JR pass for a week out of the 14 days we were there.
 Unless you’re planning to move between cities a lot, I wouldn’t recommend getting a JR pass.
-In our case, we think a lot about making the most of our pass, and that has limited our ability to explore other options.
-Also, sometimes when the line is out of service for unexpected reasons, you may have to resort to another train services which most probably not JR, so you have to pay again since it’s not covered by your pass.
+JR is probably the biggest, but it’s certainly not the only train services in Japan.
+In our case, we think a lot about making the most of our pass, and that has limited our ability to explore other train services.
+Also, sometimes when the JR line is out of service for unexpected reasons, you may have to resort to another train service which means that you have to pay more since it’s not covered by your JR pass.

-• Kyoto food market is overrated.
+- Kyoto food market is overrated.
 I got shouted at by a seller in Nishiki market, and it ruined my whole Kyoto experience.
-Not to mention that the food price at the market is pretty expensive too.
+Not to mention that the price at the market is pretty expensive too.

-• If you enjoy slow travel (meaning you’re not the type who cramp many destinations in one day), definitely visit the less touristy part of Japan.
-They may have fewer attractions, but you get to enjoy it at your pace.
+- If you enjoy slow travel (meaning you’re not the type who love to cramp many destinations in one day), definitely visit the less touristy part of Japan.
+They may have fewer attractions, but you get to enjoy it at your own pace.

 A few personal notes about travelling with a baby:

-• Check in earlyyy!
-Normally, I’m the online check-in type of person so I can use a different lane when checking my baggage at the airport.
+- Check in early!
+Normally, I’m the online check-in type of person, so I can use a different lane when checking my baggage at the airport.
 But it turns out, you can’t do online check-in if you have a baby travelling with you (at least, if you fly ANA).
 If your baby is still under 10 kg, you may be able to request a bassinet to put your baby during the flight if you’re sitting in a specific row.
 That’s why you may want to check in early.